SchedMD/slurm-gcp/doc/tpu-readme.md

 # Using TPUs with Slurm GCP

-This is the MVP release of Slurm that supports scheduling of jobs in Cloud TPU-VM.
+This is the Alpha release of Slurm that supports scheduling of jobs in Cloud TPU-VM.
 This installation includes additional steps not found in the [official GCP slurm installation](https://github.com/SchedMD/slurm-gcp) that include staging Slurm binaries in an external mount such as filestore.

 Please note that this MVP does not work with Cloud TPU Nodes.